meisben/cri_dobot/README.md

 - [A] use the correct DLL from dobot (64 bit or 32 bit), and
 - [B] put the dll in either the Anaconda root directory or the system root directory (%SystemRoot%\system32) whichever one works :)

+You can find the dll at (https://www.dobot.cc/downloadcenter/dobot-magician.html) - Look for Development Protocol -> 'DobotDemovX.X.zip' - Ensure you extract the correct DLL for your system (windows/linux/mac) (x64/x32)

 ## Usage

 - For examples of basic usage with cri library see script in tests folder